 The ‘backs’ of the colleges are beautiful any time of year.
 Walk its paths and enjoy the flowers, or punt along the river.
 This is a unique Cambridge experience.

-Charles studied here, as did Isaac Newton, and poets George Herbert, Andrew Marvell and John Dryden.
+Sister College to Christ Church, Oxford, and equally stunning.
+Prince Charles studied here, as did Isaac Newton, and poets George Herbert, Andrew Marvell and John Dryden.
 Includes the Wren Library, which houses the Winnie-the-Pooh manuscripts.

 The first Protestant sermon in England was preached at St Edward, King and Martyr in 1514.
 The same pulpit is still used.
 You will also find the famous second-hand bookshop, G David, with its marvellous range.